-- Alternative Provision by Ackerman Pierce has robust safer recruitment processes that ensures that those who are known to be a risk to children or adults do not gain access to them; those whose actions suggest that they are a risk to children/adults are detected at the earliest stage and prevented from continuing to work with children/ adults; and that those who intend to do harm are prevented at every possible stage from entering the workforce. - Staff should be prepared to identify children who may need early help.
+- Alternative Provision by Ackerman Pierce has robust safer recruitment processes in line with KCSIE and Working Together to Safeguard Children that ensures that those who are known to be a risk to children or adults do not gain access to them; those whose actions suggest that they are a risk to children/adults are detected at the earliest stage and prevented from continuing to work with children/ adults; and that those who intend to do harm are prevented at every possible stage from entering the workforce. - Staff should be prepared to identify children who may need early help.
 Early help is providing support as soon as a problem appears at any point in the child's life, from early years to teenage years.
-Where identified this should be raised with the Local Authority. - Staff understand their roles and responsibilities in respect of safeguarding and are provided with appropriate learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to children and adults at risk. - There is an open and transparent culture which enables staff to raise concerns around children/adults at risk, those that work with children/adults at risk, and processes within Alternative Provision by Ackerman Pierce. - It is as simple as possible for an individual to report concerns about harm or risk and clear procedures are implemented where safeguarding and child/adult protection issues arise.
-Where concerns are reported Alternative Provision by Ackerman Pierce will ensure that individuals are supported. - Alternative Provision by Ackerman Pierce has robust policies and procedures in place, which are reviewed and updated at least every 12 months or in line with legislative updates. - Alternative Provision by Ackerman Pierce stays up to date with developments on safeguarding best practice and legislative changes, reporting and auditing safeguarding activities annually and addressing any areas for improvement. - Alternative Provision by Ackerman Pierce will report any concerns regarding any individual, or any potential safeguarding situation that it becomes aware of as soon as practicable to the appropriate authority and will co-operate in any ongoing investigations or assessments.
+Where identified this should be raised with the Local Authority. - Staff understand their roles and responsibilities in respect of safeguarding and are provided with appropriate learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to children and adults at risk. - There is an open and transparent culture which enables staff to raise concerns around children/adults at risk, those that work with children/adults at risk, and processes within Alternative Provision by Ackerman Pierce.

+- It is as simple as possible for an individual to report concerns about harm or risk and clear procedures are implemented where safeguarding and child/adult protection issues arise.
+Where concerns are reported Alternative Provision by Ackerman Pierce will ensure that individuals are supported. - Alternative Provision by Ackerman Pierce has robust policies and procedures in place, which are reviewed and updated at least every 12 months or in line with legislative updates. - Alternative Provision by Ackerman Pierce stays up to date with developments on safeguarding best practice and legislative changes, reporting and auditing safeguarding activities annually and addressing any areas for improvement. - Alternative Provision by Ackerman Pierce will report any concerns regarding any individual, or any potential safeguarding situation that it becomes aware of as soon as practicable to the appropriate authority and will co-operate in any ongoing investigations or assessments. - Alternative Provision by Ackerman Pierce will work in partnership with other services (including local authority children's and adult social care) to ensure that those who are identified as being at risk of abuse are protected. - Confidential, detailed and accurate records of all safeguarding concerns are maintained and securely stored.